auremoser/fellowship/log/daily_log.md

 * Fix bugs in metrics chart - [Ushaverse]
 * Update task repo
 * Work on internal viz revamp
+* Meeting with IFES on Wed about charts, followup with Lisa in the immediate

 Need to: